commandline/luminal/README.md

 entirely optional.
 Use as much or as little as you want, falling back to hyper where you want low level access.

+Why so minimal?
+For speed and scale.
+By creating each piece as an optional and independent crate, they can each be designed, tested and bench marked to keep any added cost as small as possible.
+There are tons of high level frameworks, even in Rust, where convenience and developer support are higher priorities. luminal is being written to support a low level infrastructure project.
+While it may have some conveniences, it needs to result in web applications that are fast and scale well, first and foremost.

 Another important goal of luminal is to make testing as easy as possible.
 Iron had a nice test package that made it easy to build up requests and examine responses.
 There wasn't a need to run an actual server to test application